 That extra tax not only means you have to have more money in the bank in order to make a purchase or you will have to lower your budget accordingly.
 It is also worth considering how that upfront cost will affect the returns on your investment.
 It is possible to add the stamp duty to your mortgage, but that will push up your monthly repayments.

-You may want to consider speaking to an Independent Financial Advisor (IFA) before you take the plunge in order to make sure a buy-to-let property is the best place to put your savings.
+You may want to consider speaking to a Mortgage Broker or an Independent Financial Advisor (IFA) before you take the plunge in order to make sure a buy-to-let property is the best place to put your savings.